 University of Tennessee is known for it's academic work in the following disciplines:

-University of Tennessee's most influential alumni faculty include professors and professionals in the fields of Anthropology, Social Work, and Criminal Justice.
+University of Tennessee's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Social Work, and Anthropology.
 Here are some of University of Tennessee's most famous alumni: